plait-lab/edit-mirror/docs/installation.md

 ## Overview

-Participation in this study entails using an editor plugin we made called _Edit Mirror_ that logs the edits you make to an open source programming project of your choice.
+Participation in this study entails using an editor plugin we made called _Edit Mirror_ that logs the edits you make to aprogramming project of your choice.
 We implemented this plugin using the language server protocol (LSP), so you should be able to use this plugin with any editor that supports the LSP.

 Here is an overview of the installation process (described in more detail below):